-Hexarelin is used primarily to stimulate the pituitary gland, thus causing a production of growth hormones.
-Similar to its growth hormone releasing peptide counterparts, it acts by inhibiting somatostatin functions, while elevating GH levels by magnifying the GHRH signal transduction pathway.
+Hexarelin is used primarily to stimulate the pituitary gland, causing the production of growth hormones.
+Similar to its growth hormone-releasing peptide counterparts, it may act to inhibit somatostatin functions while elevating GH levels by magnifying the GHRH signal transduction pathway.

 Hexarelin Peptide Structure, Weight

-Hexarelin functions using particular receptors at both the hypothalamic and pituitary levels to promote GH discharge in non-human test subjects.
-There is a notion that the release of growth hormone using PKC signaling is affected by Hexarelin.
-It copies the ghrelin function by attaching to GHS-R1a.
+Hexarelin appears to function using receptors at both the hypothalamic and pituitary levels to potentially promote GH discharge in non-human test subjects.
+Researchers hypothesize that the release of growth hormone using PKC signaling is affected by Hexarelin.
+It may copy the ghrelin function by attaching to GHS-R1a.
 It also attaches to and fires up the cardiac receptors.

-Hexarelin possesses significant adrenocorticotropin and prolactin cortisol-releasing activity, similar to other growth hormone releasing peptides.
-Thyroid-stimulating hormone, luteinizing hormone, IGF-1, follicle-stimulating hormone, and plasma glucose are unaffected by the administration of hexarelin.
+Hexarelin appears to enact adrenocorticotropin and prolactin cortisol-releasing activity, similar to other growth hormone releasing peptides.
+Thyroid-stimulating hormone, luteinizing hormone, IGF-1, follicle-stimulating hormone, and plasma glucose are all reportedly unaffected by the administration of Hexarelin.

-On a microgram to microgram level comparison, hexarelin exceeds the other GH releasing peptides in performance.
-Though it hasn’t been proven, evidence exists that shows an increased, accelerated desensitization rate as opposed to other research peptides, but the rate and extent of this are still being studied regardless.
+Upon data examination, Hexarelin appears to contain unique aspects absent in other GHRPs.
+On a microgram to microgram level comparison, Hexarelin has been reported to exceed the other GH releasing peptides in performance in a lab setting.
+Though it requires further scientific investigate, initial studies report an increased, accelerated desensitization rate as opposed to other research peptides, but the rate and extent of this are still being studied.